Liver cirrhosis is a serious and progressive

 4. Liver Biopsy:

-A small tissue sample is taken from the liver and examined under a microscope to confirm
+A small tissue sample is taken from the liver and

-cirrhosis and determine its severity.
+and determine its severity.

 5. Endoscopy:

-Performed to detect varices (enlarged veins) in the esophagus or stomach, a common
+Performed to detect varices (enlarged veins) in the

-complication of cirrhosis.
+complication of

-Early and accurate diagnosis is essential for effective management and to prevent
+Early and accurate diagnosis is essential for

-complications associated with liver cirrhosis.
+associated with liver cirrhosis.

 Management and Treatment of Liver Cirrhosis:

-The management of liver cirrhosis aims to slow disease progression, manage
+The management of liver cirrhosis aims to slow

-symptoms, and prevent complications.
-Treatment depends on the underlying cause
+prevent complications.
+Treatment depends on the

 and the stage of the disease.